Tackling Florida's Harmful Algal Blooms

 HAB State of the Science

 Remote sensing methods are increasingly being developed for HAB forecasting and monitoring.
-Working through the national Sea Grant network, a NOAA Sea Grant Liaison provides a pipeline between new research generated by the federal partners and community audiences.
+Working across the national Sea Grant network, this extension program uses a NOAA Sea Grant Liaison to provide a pipeline between new research generated by the federal partners and community audiences, while also relaying stakeholder needs back to NOAA to improve and expand HAB forecasting tools and products.

 Featured Agent